This post may contain affiliate links. Please see our disclosure policy.

 - Inexpensive – More cost effective than packaged electrolyte salts.

-As someone who lives with vertigo from vestibular migraine and also had hyperemesis gravidarum in pregnancy, I have tried so many different natural treatments for nausea.
+As someone who lives with vertigo from vestibular migraine and also had hyperemesis gravidarum in pregnancy, I have tried so many different natural treatments.
 A few of my favorites besides this include homemade ginger juice, ginger turmeric shots, and this anti-inflammatory smoothie.

 Ingredients